globallightingdata/website/docs/geometry/parametric-introduction.md

 :::warning Important
 Before you start, you will need to obtain authentication information from Relux or DIAL.

-Replace then the part *[REPLACE WITH CODE PROVIDED BY RELUX OR DIALUX]* with the provided code.
+Make sure that you substitute "EMAIL" and "PASSWORD" with your actual email address and password as registered with the Relux API service.
+If you have any doubts, please reach out to support@relux.com for assistance.
 :::

 ### Step 1

-Open the windows text editor of your choice, enter the following code and save the file as *example.bat* Ensure you substitute "EMAIL" and "PASSWORD" with your actual email address and password as registered with the Relux API service.
-If you have any doubts, please reach out to support@relux.com for assistance.
+Open the windows text editor of your choice, enter the following code and save the file as *example.bat*

 ```bash
 @Echo off